BarcelonaChampions LeagueManchester City

 https://www.instagram.com/p/BxSq4RVA5hf/

-Once regarded as one of the best midfielders in the world for his box to box ability, the Ivorian international helped the Catalans win the 2009 Champions League and secure two La Liga titles.
+Once regarded as one of the best in the world for his box to box ability, the Ivorian international helped the Catalans win the 2009 Champions League and secure two La Liga titles.

 He moved to Manchester City in 2010 where he scored the team's only goal in the victorious FA Cup final.
 The following season, he helped the Citizens earn their first league title in 44 years.
-He scored 20 goals and recorded 9 assists in City's Premier League title during the 2013/14 season.
+He scored 20 and recorded 9 assists in City's Premier League title during the 2013/14 season.

 The four-time African footballer of the year also captained the Ivory Coast to the African Cup of Nations in 2015.